hokiedsp/grid-works-js/README.md

 # grid-works-js
 JS Library to make CSS Grid interactive

 Intended to be used with Electron.js projects, this front-end package adds mouse interaction to CSS Grids.
-A border of an enabled grid cell can be grabbed by mouse and dragged to resize the adjacent rows / columns.
+A border of an enabled grid item can be grabbed by mouse and dragged to resize the adjacent rows / columns.

 ## Install